 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Moreno Valley City Center neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-In addition, single parenting is hard.
+Single parenting is hard.
 But you don't have to tell the Moreno Valley City Center neighborhood about it; they already know.
-21.7% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.8% of American neighborhoods.
+22.3% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 98.1% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-The freedom of moving to new places versus the comfort of home.
-How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
-NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
-More residents of the Moreno Valley City Center neighborhood live here today that also were living in this same neighborhood five years ago than is found in 98.4% of U.S. neighborhoods.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Moreno Valley City Center neighborhood.
+More residents of the Moreno Valley City Center neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.7% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

-Did you know that the Moreno Valley City Center neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Moreno Valley City Center neighborhood has more Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 60.6% of this neighborhood's residents have Mexican ancestry.
+In fact, 1.6% of this neighborhood's residents have Haitian ancestry.

-The neighbors in the City Center neighborhood in Moreno Valley are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 82.9% of U.S. neighborhoods.
-With 37.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 87.3% of U.S. neighborhoods.
+The neighbors in the City Center neighborhood in Moreno Valley are low income, making it among the lowest income neighborhoods in America.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 85.1% of U.S. neighborhoods.
+With 38.5% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 88.5% of U.S. neighborhoods.

-In the Moreno Valley City Center neighborhood, 30.8% of the working population is employed in clerical, assistant, and tech support occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 30.0% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (21.2%), and 18.0% in executive, management, and professional occupations.
+In the Moreno Valley City Center neighborhood, 38.4% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 22.8% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (20.0%), and 18.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the City Center neighborhood in Moreno Valley, CA, residents most commonly identify their ethnicity or ancestry as Mexican (60.6%).
-There are also a number of people of Sub-Saharan African ancestry (3.8%), and residents who report German roots (2.3%), and some of the residents are also of Irish ancestry (2.3%), along with some African ancestry residents (1.6%), among others.
-In addition, 21.6% of the residents of this neighborhood were born in another country.
+In the City Center neighborhood in Moreno Valley, CA, residents most commonly identify their ethnicity or ancestry as Mexican (51.2%).
+There are also a number of people of Sub-Saharan African ancestry (6.9%), and residents who report Irish roots (3.6%), and some of the residents are also of African ancestry (2.4%), along with some German ancestry residents (2.4%), among others.
+In addition, 19.5% of the residents of this neighborhood were born in another country.